AppDaemon APIs

 Examples

->>> import somemodule >>> import anothermodule >>> # later >>> self.depends_on_module([somemodule)
+>>> import some_module >>> import another_module >>> # later >>> self.depends_on_module('some_module')